mitchabdon/my-cv/README.md

 ### Department of Finance

-- _Director IV_ (15 Mar 2018-15 Mar 2021),Strategy, Economics, and Results Group (SERG), Fiscal Economics Research Office
+- _Director IV_ (15 Mar 2018-15 Mar 2021)
+    - Strategy, Economics, and Results Group (SERG), Fiscal Economics Research Office
     - Led the conduct of research and analytics to support the tax reform program, including estimation of the impact of reforms on the economy and the people and cost-benefit analysis of fiscal incentives
     - Supported the implementation of the national ID system in improving the registration processes and in analyzing registration data
     - Initiated activities towards digital transformation at the Bureau of Internal Revenue (BIR)